How Does Enzyme Concentration Affect Enzyme Activity

 The Michaelis-Menten constant (Km) is a crucial parameter that helps us understand the relationship between enzyme concentration, substrate concentration, and reaction rate.
 Km represents the substrate concentration at which the reaction rate is half of Vmax.

 A low Km value indicates that the enzyme has a high affinity for its substrate.
-This means that the enzyme can achieve half of its maximum velocity even at low substrate concentrations.
+In practice, this means that the enzyme can achieve half of its maximum velocity even at low substrate concentrations.
 Conversely, a high Km value indicates a lower affinity, requiring higher substrate concentrations to reach half of Vmax.

 Experimental Evidence and Observations